Fisher College of Business

-The Max M. Fisher College of Business is the business school of The Ohio State University, a public research university in Columbus, Ohio.
+The Fisher College of Business is the business school of Ohio State University, a public research university in Columbus, Ohio.
 Fisher's campus is located on the northern part of the university within a partially enclosed business campus adjacent to St. John Arena.
 It is composed of brick buildings loosely arranged in a quadrangle.
 The 370000 sqft complex is the largest multi-building project ever undertaken by the university.
 Fisher is one of the founding members of the AACSB.

 Established in 1916 as the College of Commerce and Journalism, the college was renamed in 1993 for Max M. Fisher, a 1930 Ohio State graduate who led efforts to provide a $20 million gift to the college.
-By design, it enrolls about 120 full-time Master of Business Administration (MBA) students each year.
-It also enrolls nearly 8,000 full-time undergraduate students and has nearly 83,000 living alumni.
+It has nearly 83,000 living alumni.

-Location & environment

-The Max M. Fisher College of Business is located in Columbus, Ohio, the largest city in Ohio and the 14th largest city in the United States with an estimated 2018 population of 892,553.
-The greater Columbus metropolitan area has a population of 2,041,520 as of 2016 and represents close to 100 nationalities.
-Columbus is located close to the geographic center of the state and is the second largest city in the Midwest.

 Academics

-Fisher's MBA curriculum allows students to customize their focus.
-After learning the core functions of business, students can select from elective courses to refine their knowledge.
-Another element of the curriculum is the Professional Leadership & Development program consisting of seminars, workshops, and training sessions that differentiate Fisher MBAs in the work force.
-Students have opportunities to participate in interview training and networking workshops, join leading business executives and alumni in exclusive luncheon series, or learn about many career choices.

-International study and work opportunities are offered around the world to complement the MBA program—including study abroad, global applied projects, internship opportunities, and job placement.

-Faculty

-Fisher has a student–faculty ratio of 3:1.